 - 1. Examination of decomposition rates, the effects of residues on soil biology, and the factors that affect the breakdown of biodegradable biobased mulch film. - 2.
 Organic no-till practices for diverse climates, crops, and soil types. - 3.
-Alternatives to antibiotics (tetracycline and streptomycin) for fire blight control in apples and pears. - 4.
-Alternatives to copper for plant disease and algae control: development of disease-resistant varieties, and particular research on algae control in rice. - 5.
-Plant disease management through crop rotations, sanitation practices, plant spacing and disease-resistant varieties, and biopesticides. - Mitigation measures for pesticide residues in compost, including identification of problematic feedstock. - 7.
-Management and control of spotted wing drosophila in fruits.
+Plant disease management, including alternatives to antibiotics for fire blight in fruits and copper and research into disease-resistant varieties and biopesticides. - 4.
+Mitigation measures for pesticide residues in compost, including identification of problematic feedstock. - 5.
+Strategies for the prevention, management, and control of invasive insects. - 6.
+Factors impacting organic crop nutrition, and organic/conventional nutrition comparisons.